Atenolol 50mg Film-Coated Tablets or Totamol 50mg Film-Coated Tablets

 Fatigue, headache, dry mouth, sleep disturbances of the type noted with other beta-blockers have been reported rarely.
 An increase in (A)nti (N)uclear (A)ntibodies has been seen: its clinical relevance is not clear.Haemopoietic

 Lupus-like syndrome.
 Hyperglycaemia or hypoglycaemia.
 Non-diabetic patients susceptible to hypoglycaemia include those on regular dialysis, and long term patients who are nutritionally compromised or have liver disease.
-Atenolol may increase serum triglyceride levels.Musculoskeletal, connective tissue and bone disorders:
+Atenolol may increase serum triglyceride levels.Musculoskeletal and connective tissue disorders:

 Depression, psychosis, hallucinations, confusion, anxiety and nervousness.Respiratory :